Olliter/Olliter_Manuals/OL-SD20A/README.md

 ![Immagine che contiene testo, elettronica, schermata, schermo Descrizione generata automaticamente](./resources/images/media/image52.png)

-### Configuring the refresh rate
+#### Configuring the refresh rate

 The refresh rate of the receivers windows can be adjusted in *Display*
 \> *General*.
 The suggested value is between 10 and 20 frames per second.

-  ![warning - 2S.I.
-Software e Servizi per l\'Ingegneria        -       -       -       -       -       -       -       -       -  Increasing the refresh rate can significantly impact the system
-  S.r.l.](./resources/images/0cde365bbde16b18cec1e5476298a322f1da9dae.png)   load, if the system starts lagging or the UI starts behaving, reduce the "Main Display FPS" value
+> [!WARNING]Increasing the refresh rate can significantly impact the system load, if the system starts lagging or the UI starts behaving, reduce the "Main Display FPS" value